-For healthy volunteers, the blood pressure, pulse, respiratory frequency, and temperature were measured, and routine blood and urine tests, liver function, and renal function were examined immediately before and 24 h after the scan.
-In addition, any possible side effects during 68Ga-BBN-RGD PET/CT scanning and within 1 wk after the examination were collected and analyzed as safety data.
+For healthy volunteers, the blood pressure, pulse, respiratory frequency, temperature and temperature were measured, and routine blood and urine tests, liver function, renal function were examined immediately before and 24 h after the scan.
+In addition, any possible side effects during 68Ga-BBN-RGD PET/CT scan and within 1 week after the examination were collected and analyzed as safety data.

 No specific subject preparation was requested on the day of 68Ga-BBN-RGD PET/CT scanning.
-For the volunteers, after the whole-body low-dose CT scan, nearly 111-148 MBq (3-4 mCi) of 68Ga-BBN-RGD were injected intravenously, followed by serial whole-body dynamic PET acquisitions.
+For the volunteers, after the whole-body low-dose CT scan, nearly 111~ 148 MBq (3~4 mCi) of 68Ga-BBN-RGD was injected intravenously, followed by serial whole-body dynamic PET acquisitions.
 The whole body (from the top of skull to the middle of femur) of each volunteer was covered by 6 bed positions.
-The acquisition duration was 20 s/bed position at 1 min after injection; 40 s/bed position at 5, 10, and 15 min after injection; and 2 min/bed position at 30, 45, and 60 min after injection.
+The acquisition duration was 20 sec/bed position at 1 min postinjection, 40 sec/bed position at 5 min, 10 min and 15 min post-injection, 2 min/bed position at 30 min, 45 min and 60 min post-injection.

-For the patients, 68Ga-BBN-RGD PET/CT scanning was performed at 15-30 min after tracer administration.
-For each patient, 1.85 MBq (0.05 mCi) of 68Ga-BBN-RGD per kilogram of body weight were injected intravenously.
-After a low-dose CT scan, whole-body PET was performed with 2 min per bed position (5-6 bed positions depending on the height of the patient).
+For the patients, 68Ga-BBN-RGD PET/CT Scanning was performed at 15~30 min after tracer administration.
+For each patient, 1.85 MBq (0.05 mCi) of 68Ga-BBN-RGD per kilogram of body weight was injected intravenously.
+After a low-dose CT scan, whole body PET acquisition was performed with 2 min per bed position (five to six bed positions depending on the height of the patient).
 The emission data were corrected for randoms, dead time, scattering, and attenuation.
-The conventional reconstruction algorithm was used, and the images were zoomed with a factor of 1.2.
+The conventional reconstruction algorithm was used and the images were zoomed with a factor of 1.2.
 The images were transferred to a MMWP workstation (Siemens) for analysis.

-In all patients, a second scan using 68Ga-BBN was obtained within 2 wk for comparison.
-For each patient, 1.85 MBq (0.05 mCi) of 68Ga-BBN per kilogram of body weight were injected intravenously.
-The imaging procedure and data analysis are the same as those for 68Ga-BBN-RGD PET/CT.
+In all patients, a second scan using 68Ga-BBN was performed within 2 weeks for comparison.
+For each patient, 1.85 MBq (0.05 mCi) of 68Ga-BBN per kilogram of body weight was injected intravenously.
+The imaging procedure and data analysis is same as that of 68Ga-BBN-RGD PET/CT.
 MRI was performed with a standard clinical procedure.